Ixtlilxochitl II: Spanish conquest

 After the defeat of Tenochtitlan, he was baptised and took the name of Hernan Cortés, after that of the conquistador, who was his godfather on this occasion.
 Afterward he took great interest in the propagation of Christianity, and supposedly brought in a bag the first stones to build the church of the convent of San Francisco in the city of Mexico.
 He accompanied Cortés on his expedition to Honduras in 1525 on which Cuauhtémoc was hanged for an alleged plot against Cortés.
 Ixtlilxochitl survived the expedition and probably returned overland to Central Mexico.

 He threatened the people of Texcoco, including his mother Yacotzin, to convert to Christianity or be killed.

 In the 17th century, Fernando de Alva Cortés Ixtlilxóchitl, his great-great-grandson, penned a history of Tetzcoco called the 13th relation of the Historical Compendium of the Kingdom of Texcoco, which defended Ixtlilxochitl and his actions.
 This history provides one of the most important indigenous views of the Spanish conquest of the Aztec Empire.
 The source presents Ixtlilxochitl as a central player in the war.
-In order to gain rights and privileges from the Spanish monarch, whose power had grown much over the previous century, is careful to depict Ixtlilxochitl as one of the first converts to Christianity in the Americas.
+In order to gain rights and privileges from the Spanish monarch, whose power had grown much over the previous century, it is careful to depict Ixtlilxochitl as one of the first converts to Christianity in the Americas.